Linuxhacker0001/FlippBoards/PoisonBoard/README.md

 - 8-Pin Right Angle Header
 - 10-Pin Right Angle Header

-### I've made a case for this board!
+### I've made a printable case for this board!
 Make sure you check it out in the "Case" folder!